kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

     # large scale users, this may inadvertantly cause the Aggregator to spend
     # longer time ingesting data.
 If set too high, there will be a delay in data
     # between the Kubecost Agents and the Aggregator.
+    #
+    # Note, that the default value is set to 10m to optimize for the
+    # first-install experience of Kubecost (i.e. it prioritizes small data
+    # becoming available more quickly).
+    #
     # default: 10m
     DB_BUCKET_REFRESH_INTERVAL: 1h
     # governs parallelism of derivation step